 Agricultural, Cultural and Historic Water Use Advocates (AC&HWA)- Farming has been practiced in New Mexico for over a thousand years.
 Long before the Pilgrims arrived at Plymouth Colony, herding and ranching were being practiced here.
 New Mexico has always been an agriculturally based society and our history and cultures are founded on it.
 Today, America loses over 1 million acres of farmland a year to urban sprawl, and New Mexico is no exception.
-The AC&HWA CG seeks to preserve agricultural practice, economies, lifestyles, and water rights through water planning.
-As noted in Chapter 6, agriculture (excluding riparian) consumes about one third of the water consumption within the region.
+The AC&HWA CG seeks to preserve agricultural practice, economies, lifestyles, and water rights The AT reviewed and synchronized the numbers and came up with two sets of numbers, current use and future no-change use in 2050.
+This proved to be a complex task as the three primary data sources each categorized water use in different ways.